Can Dogs Eat Chickpeas Blog Banner

 When Chickpeas Are Not a Good Choice

 Chickpeas may not be a good fit for dogs with sensitive digestion, dogs on prescription diets, or dogs with medical conditions that require tighter food control.
-In those cases, even a generally safe food may not be worth the experiment.
+In those cases, even a generally lower-risk food may not be worth the experiment.

 A medium dog is joyfully playing with a Kong toy that is stuffed with cooked chickpeas, also known as garbanzo beans...